JeanBaptisteServais/Jojo-detector-/README.md

 </p>

-The result isn't good because it detect a spoon and a fork for a cut and a spoon BUT we can detect
+The result isn't good because it detect a spoon and a fork for a cut and a spoon BUT we can detect spoon at 100 % and not knife and not 100 % fork....